 - Did the person face any recent significant incidents in life, such as a death or divorce in the family?

-The GP may ask about any other symptoms or medical conditions the affected person may have.
+The GP may ask about any other symptoms or medical conditions, like anxiety disorder and depression, the affected person may have.

-The GP may also suggest attending a group-based parent training or ADHD-focused parents education programme.
-Being offered an education programme or parent training does not indicate poor parenting or that someone has been a bad parent – it intends to teach people how to help themselves and their children.
+Being offered an education programme or parent training does not indicate poor parenting or that someone has been a poor parent – it intends to teach people how to help themselves and their children.

-If there is no improvement in the behaviour, and both family and the GP feel it's affecting their every day life, the GP refers to a Specialist or Mental Health Professional for the formal assessment.
+If there is no improvement in the behaviour, and both family and the GP feel it's affecting their everyday life, the GP refers to a Paediatrician, Specialist or Mental Health Professional for the formal assessment.
+This depends on the child's age and who is available in your area.

 For adults with the symptoms of ADHD, the GP may suggest an assessment if: